kingo132/GPD-Win-Max-Hackintosh/README.md

 # You may need to modify BIOS settings
 Note: We are testing under BIOS version 1.11
 ## How to modify
-* By using ru.efi, I have uploaded my BIOS dump file [winmax_bios_dump.txt](https://github.com/kingo132/GPD-Win-Max-Hackintosh/blob/main/winmax_bios_dump.txt).
+* By using ru.efi.
+I have uploaded my BIOS dump file [winmax_bios_dump.txt](https://github.com/kingo132/GPD-Win-Max-Hackintosh/blob/main/winmax_bios_dump.txt).
 You can find offset in this file and modify it using ru.efi.
-* Use setvar by grub
+* Use setvar by grub.
+Check this [tutorial](https://github.com/Azkali/GPD-P2-MAX-Hackintosh/issues/16#issuecomment-565882180)
 * Other BIOS modify tools
 ## The options need to be modified
 * cfg-lock: Enable -> Disable